Migration Notes (2026 Pivot)

 Architecture design✅ Complete

-The performance harness is the bottleneck on credible TPS claims.
-No external number leaves this project without harness evidence under the "claim 1/3 of measured peak" rule.
+The multi-region performance harness is still the bottleneck on credible TPS claims.
+No external number leaves this project without harness evidence: publish only what the harness measures under sustained, production-realistic conditions — never lab extrapolations or microbenchmark peaks.